SergioLozano/sergiolozano.github.io/_projects/launch-of-new-app-for-debitoor.md

 The new campaign slogan?
 🎯 “Send invoices in seconds.
 Get back to what matters.”
-It emphasized speed, simplicity, and freedom—the core values that defined both the product and our users.
+It emphasized speed, simplicity, and freedom: the core values that defined both the product and our users.

 ---